GridTools/gt4py/docs/gt4py/quickstart.rst

    the grid point with the lowest index where a value is written.

 .. note::
     Slicing a storage with reduced dimension, e.g. `field_a[:, :, 0]`, is not supported.
+Use `Stoage.data` to retrieve a slicable array, e.g. `field_a.data[:, :, 0]`, and create a new storage from it if needed.

 --------------------------
 Computations and Intervals